wlferguson/pyfsmsc/README.md

 # pyfsmsc

-Welcome to python fluids and soft materials characterization package, pyfsmsc!
+Welcome to a python based fluids and soft materials characterization package, pyfsmsc!
 This package includes common and custom characterization techniques to analyze structures of fluids and soft materials from molecular dynamics (MD) simulations.

 # Installation